 - Read books in English.

 - Write in English often.
-This can be done through journals, writing letters or postcards to family, friends or pen pals, writing stories, creating memory books, or other creative ways.
+This can be done through journals, writing stories, creating memory books, and writing letters or postcards to family, friends or pen pals.

 - Listen to good English language models.